Last Updated, April 23, 2026

 Is Attribution Confidence the same as AI Citation?

-No. Attribution Confidence is about how likely a source is to receive visible credit, while AI Citation is the visible outcome when that credit actually appears in the answer.
+No. Attribution Confidence refers to how likely a source is to receive visible credit, while AI Citation is the visible outcome when that credit actually appears in the answer.

 Can a source influence an answer without strong Attribution Confidence?

 Yes.
-A source can still shape the answer indirectly, but weaker ownership clarity or weaker authority signals can reduce the chance of being explicitly named or linked.
+A source can still shape answer generation indirectly, but weaker ownership clarity or weaker authority signals can reduce the chance of being explicitly named or linked.

 What usually lowers Attribution Confidence?